 Build a great career in construction

-The National Certificate in Building, Construction and Allied Trade Skills is aimed at preparing you for further study in the construction industry.
+The National Certificate in Building, Construction and Allied Trades Skills is aimed at preparing you for further study in the construction industry.

 This National Certificate is a project-based learning programme.
 Project-based learning allows students to explore, negotiate, interpret and create quality products.
 Throughout this programme, you will learn to link theory with practical skills.
 You will spend most of your day in one of our workshops working with your hands.

-Please contact the trades department to discuss this programme offerings for 2020:
+Please contact the Programme Secretary for your region to discuss other programme dates for 2020: